OpenmartAI/ConversationalVoicePipeline/README.md

 - AWS S3 or an S3-compatible object store
 - A Hugging Face token with access to the configured VAD, diarization, separation, and transcription models
-- An OpenRouter API key for persona generation, dialogue generation, reference transcription, and speech synthesis
+- An OpenRouter API key for speaker-profile extraction, dialogue expansion, reference transcription, and speech synthesis
 - An NVIDIA CUDA host for the supported separation and transcription runtime;